YuanL12/DL-Pytorch/README.md

 # DL-Pytorch
-This is a repository used to store personal learning process of Pytorch.
+This is a repository used to store personal learning process of Pytorch, published at https://yuanl12.github.io/DL-Pytorch/.
 I mainly follow the contents in https://d2l.ai/.

 ## Installation
 ```